 3. ‘Green spying’ is a new trend

 The CIA is tracking environmental data on climate, air pollutants, major infectious diseases, food security, waste, and recycling for the CIA World Factbook but it is not saying what else the agency is doing with the intel.
-Britain’s MI6 are also ‘green spying’ to ensure countries uphold climate change commitments, Richard Moore, head of Britain’s international spy agency MI6, told Times Radio on YouTube.
+Britain’s MI6 is also ‘green spying’ to ensure countries uphold climate change commitments, Richard Moore, head of Britain’s international spy agency MI6, told Times Radio on YouTube.
 Does that mean spies covertly monitor factory emissions from nearby fields?
 “I’m loving the image,” Moore responded coyly.
 “But I am not sure that is quite what we are doing.”